David-Bajulaiye/Sales-analysis-on-Excel/README.md

-# A Food store sales analysis and visualisation
+# A Food store sales analysis and visualisation on Excel

 ## Table of contents
 - [Project overview](#Project-overview)
 - [Data sources](Data-sources)
 - [Tools](Tools)